BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors: Program Description

 \subsubsection{VEVEVO}

 provides the executable calculating the global minimum of the loop-corrected effective potential between the temperatures {\tt TemperatureStart} and {\tt TemperatureEnd}.
 The binary is called with\\[0.1cm] \begin{kasten*}{VEVEVO} ./bin/VEVEVO Model Inputfile Outputfile Line TemperatureStart TemperatureStep TemperatureEnd \end{kasten*}\\ The output file contains the used parameter point extended with the values of the NLO VEVs at the given temperature.
 For each temperature step with a stepsize {\tt TemperatureStep} a line is added to the output file.
+An example call for the C2HDM would look like

+where the first data line of \texttt{C2HDM\_Input.dat} would be used and the temperature would be varied from $0~\mathrm{GeV}$ to $160~\mathrm{GeV}$ with a stepsize of $10~\mathrm{GeV}$.
+The output file \texttt{output.csv} should be the same as \texttt{example/C2HDM\_Input.dat\_VEVEVO} up to numerical fluctuations.